tari-labs/tari-university/src/preface/style-guide.md

 ### Bulleted List of Contents

-Every section in a TLU report starts with a bulleted list of all the headings in that section, for quick reference and consistency.
+Every chapter in a TLU report starts with a bulleted list of all the headings in that chapter (with embedded links), for quick reference and consistency.

+*Example*

-**Example:** Refer to the contents listed at the start of this style guide.
+Refer to the contents listed at the start of this Style Guide.
 The heading "Contents" is not inserted before this list.